-Most of our teams play in two-three tournaments with 3 to 4 games each.
+Most of our teams play in three tournaments with 3 to 4 games each.
 The remaining games should be an even mix of home and away games.
 To reach the targeted level of games at each level, you must get an away game for each home game you schedule.

 Ice Management (and this is IMPORTANT!): In the past, there have been times when teams do not use their allocated ice at the last minute.
 If you have a schedule change or cancellation please contact Tom Slocum immediately so that another team may use the ice.
-While some of the times are not “ideal”, the abundance of ice that our teams enjoy is really a great benefit to our skaters’ development.
-After the season gets going, any available ice can be requested within the upcoming two weeks can be requested by teams.
+After the season gets going, any available ice within the upcoming two weeks can be requested by teams.

 Other considerations: Be careful of the caliber of the competition you play.
 Make the experience challenging, yet fun for the skaters.
 Consult with your coaches to determine suitable opponents.
 Please make note that all divisional games that will be used for seeding purposes must be played on or before the January deadline set by WAHA.
-All scores must be reported no later than January 11th.
-Remember, the games that will be used are the first home and first away game against those equal level teams in your division.
+All scores must be reported a week prior.
+The deadline for the current season will be in the manager materials.
 The Division 1 clubs in Region 5 are Arrowhead, Fond du Lac, Ozaukee, SHAW, Waukesha, and Winter Club.

 Again, thank you for contributing your time and talents in making this a great season of hockey for your child's team.